haihuangcode/haihuangcode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am expected to graduate in 2026 and am currently seeking job opportunities.
+I am a researcher at the Meituan LongCat Team, focusing on omni-modal models.
 If you are interested, please feel free to contact me at **haihuangcode@outlook.com**.
-My research focuses on **unified multimodal representation/alignment** and **image generation**.

 # 📝 Publications